 I’m not aware of any that do.
-None.1
+1

-Second, if law enforcement comes along with a warrant or court order, the service provider may be compelled to hand over their backups.
+Second, if law enforcement comes along with a warrant or court order, it may compel the service provider to hand over their backups.
 This varies tremendously based on the provider, their location, and the jurisdiction of the requesting court or agency.

 I suspect this happens with some regularity.

 How to tell if their backups are useful to you

 I mean that literally: “permanently” delete a file, an email message, a photo, or a song, and see if you can use only the cloud service’s resources to recover it.

 Unless there’s an online recycle bin or history feature, I’ll bet you can’t.
 Even though you know it’s backed up somewhere, somehow, by the service provider.

 “If it’s in only one place, it’s not backed up.”

 Your online service counts as one and only one place.